asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

 Optional: Add the sourcing command to the end of ~/.bashrc if you would like the environment to be set every time for you.

-6- Import the required QNX build files for each dependency by importing QNX dependencies repositories.
+3- Import the required QNX build files for each dependency by importing QNX dependencies repositories.

 .. code-block:: bash

-    cd ~/ros2_rolling/qnx_deps
+    cd ~/ros2_rolling
-    mkdir src
+    mkdir -p src/qnx_deps
-    vcs import src < qnx_deps.repos
+    vcs import src/qnx_deps < qnx_deps.repos

-7- Export the following variables according to the architecture and C++ library to use:
+4- Export the following variables according to the architecture and C++ library to use:

 If no CPU is set all architectures are going to be built.

 options for CPU: aarch64, x86_64

-options for STDLIB: libc++, libstdc++

 .. code-block:: bash

     export CPU=aarch64
-    export STDLIB=libstdc++

-8- Build ROS 2 QNX dependencies.
+5- Build ROS 2 QNX dependencies.
 Please note this step will take quite sometime as it will clone, patch and build all the required dependencies

 .. code-block:: bash